top of page

 • Have a good look at the plastics for damage.
 Check that they are not loose and are securely fastened.
 These are usually the first to sustain damage in a collision and are a good indicator of poor repair attempts.

 • Check the steering head bearings by holding the front brake and rocking the bike back and forth.
-If you feel movement or hear a clicking noise, it could indicate bad bearings.
+If you feel movement or hear a clicking noise, it could indicate bad bearings that are ready to fail.

-• Take a look at the brake pads to see if they are worn out.
+• Examining the brakes is a must.
+Take a look at the brake pads to see if they are worn out.
 Check the discs for notable damage.
 Inspect the hoses to ensure they aren't cracking.
 Give the wheels a good spin to be sure they aren't binding.

 • Tires are replaceable but can be costly.
 Ensure that the tires aren't cracked, squared off, or bald.
-If they are, be sure to factor that into the cost.
+If they are, be sure to factor that into future costs.

 • Note the fluid levels and condition.
 Check the fuel tank for sediment or dark fuel that has sat for a while and may need to be drained.
 Examine the coolant levels and color, ensuring it doesn't appear rusty, which could indicate major issues.
-Have a look at the oil.
+Look over each fork for leaking.
+And finally, have a look at the oil.
 Old oil can be replaced, but if you note metal flakes in the oil, avoid at all costs as this could indicate heavy wear to the engine.

 • Inspect the electronics to be sure your signals, headlamp, and dash are all functional.
 Also check out comfort features such as heated seats, grips, and audio to be sure they are all working as intended.

-• Start the bike up and not the smoothness as well as the exhaust color.
+• Start the bike up and note the smoothness as well as the exhaust color.
 If you notice blue smoke, you're likely burning some oil.
 If the bike chugs a bit, it may be simply due to lack of use and a cold start, or it could be a sign of other issues.
+Some models require a warming up period so ensure you give it the proper running time before making a final determination.

 • Ask questions.
-The onus is on the seller to ensure you are comfortable buying the ride.
+The onus is on the seller to ensure you are comfortable buying the bike.
 Don't be afraid to dig into the history or the owner's riding tendencies.

-You've had a look at everything about and it all checks out to your expectations and you may have bought it in your mind already - STOP!
+You've completed your inspection and everything checks out to your expectations.
+At this point, you may have already bought it in your mind - STOP!
 Don't get ahead of yourself as this section can be the most important of all.

 If you are buying privately there are a few things you'll want to be confident on before riding off into the sunset.
 These are musts - if the seller won't work with you on these, turn around and find another bike.